Skip to main content Skip to footer

 1. Possess sufficient vision to easily read charts, graphs, instrument panels, printouts, small graduated scales, etc.

-2. Be able to discriminate colors in order to identify reagents, select proper tube types, distinguish physical properties of various body fluids and prepare and identify cells and tissues.
+2. Discriminate colors accurately to identify reagents, select proper tube types, distinguish physical properties of various body fluids and prepare and identify cells and tissues.

-3. Be able to read, write and communicate in the English language to facilitate effective communication with patients, physicians, and all other members of the health care team.
+3. Be able to read, write, and communicate in the English language to facilitate effective communication with patients, providers, and all other members of the health care team.

 4. Possess sufficient hearing ability with or without auditory aides to understand the normal speaking voice and discern audible instrument alert signals and timing devices.

-5. Demonstrate sufficient manual dexterity to safely and accurately perform required tasks such as phlebotomy, operating delicate instruments, manipulating tools, handling small containers of potentially bio-hazardous specimens (one by one-half inch), and utilizing sample measuring devices.
+5. Demonstrate sufficient manual dexterity to safely and accurately perform required tasks such as phlebotomy, operating delicate instruments, manipulating tools, handling small containers of potentially bio-hazardous specimens, and utilizing sample measuring devices.

 6. Be sufficiently mobile to traverse about the laboratory, hospital corridors, patient’s rooms, offices and patient examining rooms, (minimum width approximately three feet).